 Site 5 is being monitored for flow, temperature, and turbidity at the location where the onsite wetland discharges below the road in the Crossings at Pine Lake subdivision.
-In April 2015, this monitoring station experienced a power failure that was determined to be a result of a defect in the manufacturer equipment wiring.
+In April 2015 (Year 1), this monitoring station experienced a power failure that was determined to be a result of a defect in the manufacturer equipment wiring.
 This resulted in an outage between April 10 to 30, 2015, while the manufacturer diagnosed and corrected the issue.
 Besides this outage, the monitoring system at this site has performed as expected.
 Like the turbidity sensors at Sites 2 and 6, the turbidity sensor at this site reports anomalously high readings periodically which are not believed to be real.
-The turbidity meter at this site has not required maintenance to date, but may also require maintenance in the coming year.
-The signals from this station have been generally stable and reliable throughout 2016.
+The turbidity meter at this site has not required maintenance to date.
+The signals from this station have been generally stable and reliable throughout 2016 and 2017.
 Quarterly inspection and maintenance of the pressure transducers and turbidity probes maintains reliability.